alexemanuelol/rustplusplus/v2_todo.md

 - [ ] upkeep        Requires rustlabs data
 - [ ] uptime
 - [x] wipe

+## Other not prioritised new commands
+- [ ] monument (which monument is the closest and distance to it).

 ## Setup functions
 - [ ] Smart switches